Eason Chan filmography

 Eason Chan is a Hong Kong singer and actor who has starred in multiple box-office hits.
 Chan started to act in films in 1997.
-He has since starred or co-starred in more than 20 films.
+He has since starred or co-starred in more than 40 films.
 He was nominated for Best Supporting Actor by the Golden Horse Film Awards in 2000 for his role in Lavender.
 In 2005, he was nominated for Best Actor by Golden Bauhinia Awards for his work in Crazy N' The City.
+In 2008, he was nominated for Best Supporting Actor in Taiwan's Golden Horse Awards for his work in Trivial Matters.